-TikTok is a popular social media app that has taken the world by storm.
+TikTok is a popular social media app that has taken the world by storm and has been the center of meme culture and viral dance challenges in the past few years.

 - Inbox Dollars - Get paid to check your email. $5 bonus just for signing up!